What is miniGeology?

 miniGeology is a town square where you meet protagonists and minor characters related to Geology and the Earth Sciences.
-I interview them to uncover their mindset and discover how they approach problems, their work, and life, and then I share with the community.
+I interview them to uncover their mindset, and to discover how they approach problems, their work, and life, which I then share with the community.

-1) surfing the youtube channel, an archive of all interviews and a round table where everybody can upload their own videos and interviews,
+1) Subscribe to the youtube channel, an archive of all interviews, and a round table where everybody can upload their own videos and interviews;

-2) listening to the Radio Show every 4th Friday of the month on KPFT 90.1 FM(9-10 am CST) with news, debates and curiosities about Geology, for novices and professionals,
+2) Listen to the Radio Show every Tuesday at 5:00 pm CST on KPFT Houston (click HD2 STREAM) to hear news, debates, and curiosities about Geology, for novices and professionals;

-3) staying within this website of the Department of Earth, Environmental and Planetary Sciences at Rice University.
+4) Visit us at this page on the Department of Earth, Environmental and Planetary Sciences website at Rice University.

 Mission to where?

-My interviews and the encapsulated stories are to help geologists better appreciate the many relationships that Geology has with other sciences and with different aspects of life.
-I tell these stories to listeners that have the curiosity and the patience to listen.
+My interviews and the encapsulated stories they tell are to help geologists better appreciate the many relationships that Geology has with other sciences, and how it fits with different aspects of life.
+I tell these stories to listeners who have the curiosity and the patience to listen.

-miniGeology represents the communication vessels of ideas among science, industry and society.
+miniGeology is a communication vessel that mixes ideas about, and within, science, industry and society.

-Through miniGeology I investigate how Earth Science progresses.
-Progress that, as stated by Heiddeger, comes from inquiring into the ways in which each particular branch of study is basically constituted and not so much from collecting results and storing them in manuals.
-Therefore, miniGeology contributes to the understanding of the level which Earth Science has reached by documenting how far Earth Science is capable of a crisis in its basic concepts.
+Through miniGeology, I investigate how Earth Science progresses.
+Progress, as stated by Heiddeger, comes from inquiring into the ways in which each particular branch of a study is basically constituted, and not so much from producing results and storing them in manuals.
+Therefore, miniGeology contributes to our understanding of where Earth Science has evolved by documenting how far Earth Science is capable of a crisis in its basic concepts.

 This project represents an extremely useful exercise to me.
 I move forward with honesty and that sort of accountability necessary when you decide to reach out and be a representative of your own discipline.